Welcome to Tollgate Farm Park

 The full exterior gravel trail loop measures 1 mile.
 The loop around the pasture measures 0.8 miles while the loop closest to the playground is 0.5 miles long.
 A short connector trail from the Farmhouse provides access to the regional Snoqualmie Valley Trail.
 Please keep pets leashed at all times.
 Elk are known visitors to this area, you can enjoy wildlife from distance but please donít approach wildlife.
 Depending on the season, you may also see cattle grazing the pasturelands.
 Human food is not healthy for the cows, please do not feed them.
 Tollgate Park is a working farm, please proceed with caution when large equipment is on site.

 Thanks to generous support Si View Metropolitan Park District continues to work on improving amenities at this park.
 Rotary Club of Snoqualmie Valley has awarded grants in 2018 and 2019 for additional benches along the Tollgate Farm Park trails to enhance visitor experience.
-These benches will be installed in the late Spring of 2018.
 The Farmhouse at Tollgate Park received a grant award from Washington State Heritage Capital Projects program in the amount of $270,000 to rehabilitate the interior of the farmhouse for use as a community space.
 This project is scheduled for construction in 2019.
 The District was also awarded a $250,000 grant to rehabilitate the central meadow open space adjacent to the playground to natural grass multi-use fields designed for two full size cricket fields with alternate use as soccer fields suitable for both youth and adult use.
 This award came through the competitive Youth and Amateur Sports Grant program managed by King County Parks, which received 96 applications requesting $11 million with $3.6 million in available funding.
 The field renovation project is slated for late 2019.

 Enjoy your visit!